yizhongzhang1989/robot_dc/colcon_ws/src/camcalib_web_service/README.md

 # Camera Calibration Web Service

-ROS2 wrapper for the camera calibration toolkit web service.
+ROS2 launch configuration for the camera calibration toolkit web service.

 ## Overview

-This package provides a ROS2 node that launches and manages the camera calibration toolkit web application.
+This package provides a ROS2 launch file that starts the camera calibration toolkit web application using `ExecuteProcess` for direct Flask execution without a node wrapper.

 ## Usage